 - Review dietary habits: Your eating habits play a very important role in your dental health.

-You can ask us any questions you have about your mouth, no matter how small or insignificant you think they may be—the check up is your time to talk candidly with your dentist.
+You can ask us any questions you have about your mouth, no matter how small or insignificant you think they may be—the checkup is your time to talk candidly with your dentist.
 We’ll also provide you with helpful information you can use to maintain a good dental health routine at home.
-If we discover any oral health issues or problems during your check up, we’ll make treatment recommendations based on your specific needs.
+If we discover any oral health issues or problems during your checkup, we’ll make treatment recommendations based on your specific needs.
 Then we’ll work together to develop a treatment plan that’s ideal for you.

-Children and adults should schedule regular dental check ups, about once every six months.
+Children and adults should schedule a regular dental check up, about once every six months.
 Those at a higher risk for oral disease, such as those who use tobacco and alcohol, should come in more often.
 If you have questions or think you may be at risk, get in touch with us today—we will work together to define a preventative plan that’s right for you.